 As PayU and PayPal work similarly, shoppers will be redirect to a customized PayU page during checkout.
 Unlike PayPaul, PayU accepts many different types of payments and other configurations specified in your Business PayU account.
 Also unlike PayPal, OCC users do not have the option of collecting funds later when processing payments through PayU.

 To configure integrations for processing orders through custom payment types, OCC customers must use the Generic Payment Framework.
 Generic payments are not supported by default, but Oracle Retail Order Management APIs can support sending payment details separately for an order.
 Whenever a generic payment is used in Commerce Cloud, payment details are not sent and the order is put into an error state.
 Once you update the payment details for the order, the Oracle Retail Order Management System changes the order to an open state.
 This is an important and powerful feature of OCC that we discussed in more detail last week.
 To learn more about Oracle Commerce Cloud, be sure to check out our other articles introducing OCC, detailing why it's a leading e-commerce solution, and showing how easy it makes product creation.

 This article provides a brief tutorial on how to configure payment gateways in Oracle Commerce Cloud.
 These gateways are the key to allowing OCC users to set up payment options on their websites.
 OCC users can even create custom payment gateways.
 Allowing shoppers multiple methods of payment is an imperative component of e-commerce business success.
 With OCC, this payment configuration becomes easy, safe, scalable, and customizable.
-Learn more about why we at Avenue Code are proud to partner with Oracle Commerce Cloud on our blog page and website.
+Learn more about why we at Avenue Code are proud to partner with Oracle Commerce Cloud.